When you see a neighborhood for the first time, the most important thing

 in college than 97.9% of the neighborhoods in the U.S. With

 23.2% of the population here attending college, this is very

 Notable & Unique: Car Ownership

-the Albany College of Pharmacy and Health Sciences / Notre Dame Dr neighborhood have a highly unusual car ownership.
+three.
+But households in the Albany College of Pharmacy and Health Sciences / Notre Dame Dr neighborhood buck

 25.1% of the households in this neighborhood don't own a car at